dmonllao/paper-checklist/README.md

 # Introduction
 - Introduction to the concepts included in the title and the abstract.
-- Other approaches to the problem the study tries to solve.
+- General overview about other approaches to the same problem this study is trying to solve (no need to detail them, that is for the "Literature review" section).
 - Why this approach is different and/or better.
 - It can include references.
 - Shorter length than the literature review.